Dual Chart - Multiple Metric Comparison

 Next, drag measure field – Rank Discount – to the label shelf & align labels to the center.

 Drag measure field – Profit – to the color shelf.

 Format your view appropriately and align all labels.

-For instance; The Binders Sub-Category, is fifth in Sales generation, offered the highest discounts, its products were sold in high quantities and was more profitable than Table Sub-Category which made more Sales.
+For instance; The Binders Sub-Category, is fifth in Sales, offered the highest discounts, its products were sold in higher quantities and was more profitable than Table Sub-Category which made more Sales.